hamzajuzer10/NetworkStoreOptimisation/README.md

 1) Access the cloned repository on your local drive
 2) Select main R project to open RStudio
 3) Open main.R in RStudio
+4) Run the first few lines of code

+       rm(list = ls())
+       source("optimisation.R")

-There should be four main functions that you will see:
+There should be four main functions that you will see (you do not need to run them in order):

 1) build_base: This function will calculate the expected demand for existing stores